NM-TAFE/civ-ipriot-in-class-demos/activities/carpark-prj-guided.md

          ... # Return a string containing the carpark's location and capacity
    ```

-7. Commit your changes to the repository, locally and add a tag so your lecturer can find it.
+7. Commit your changes to the repository locally and add a tag so your lecturer can find it.
 A tag is a way to mark a specific commit as important.
 You can use tags to mark milestones in your project, often marking releases.
 You will use it to mark specific commits for your lecturer to review.

    ```bash
    git add .